SATIR

 We gratefully acknowledge support from the Verdant Foundation, the Hasso Plattner Institute, Microsoft Azure AI credits, Itaú Unibanco, BMO Financial Group, and the Stanford HAI Institute.
 Cyrus Zhou is partially supported by the Stanford School of Engineering Fellowship.

-We thank Yucheng Jiang for the clinician annotation interface, and our clinical collaborators at Stanford and Mayo Clinic for their expert guidance.
+We thank Shengguang Wu for helping get this project started, Yucheng Jiang for the clinician annotation interface, Ning Tang from CreditEase, and our collaborators at Stanford and Mayo Clinic for their expert guidance.